European Central Bank slows rate hikes but vows more ahead

 AP Business Writer

-FRANKFURT, Germany (AP) — The European Central Bank slowed its record pace of interest rate hikes only slightly Thursday, joining the U.S. Federal Reserve and other central banks around the world in reinforcing an inflation crackdown while glimpsing headway against the high prices that are plaguing consumers.
+FRANKFURT, Germany (AP) — The European Central Bank slowed its record pace of interest rate increases slightly Thursday but promised that more hikes are on the way, joining the U.S. Federal Reserve and other central banks in reinforcing an inflation crackdown despite some recent headway against the high prices that are plaguing consumers.

-The ECB, Bank of England and Swiss National Bank dialed back to half-point increases from three-quarters Thursday, as did the Fed a day earlier in a blitz of central bank action this week.
+The ECB, Bank of England and Swiss National Bank dialed back their increases to half a percentage point from three-quarters in a blitz of central bank action Thursday, as did the Fed a day earlier.

+Both ECB President Christine Lagarde and Fed Chair Jerome Powell made it clear that more rate hikes are coming.
+Lagarde told reporters that the ECB’s smaller half-point increase did not mean its rate-hiking campaign was shifting down a gear.

+“We have made progress over the course of the last few months, but we have more ground to cover, we have longer to go and we are in for a long game,” she said.
+“We’re not pivoting, we’re not wavering.”

+She said rates could go up at a pace of a half-percentage point per meeting “for a period of time.”
+Increases that big were rare before the current burst of inflation stemming from Russia’s invasion of Ukraine and the higher energy prices it caused.

+The decision puts the ECB at the aggressive end among central banks, according to Carsten Brzeski, chief eurozone economist at ING bank.

+“While other major central banks have started to prepare for the end of their hiking cycles, the ECB is giving the impression that it has just got started,” he said.

-The global campaign against soaring consumer prices has slowed somewhat as inflation has made small declines from painfully high levels.
-But officials are underlining that inflation is not yet corralled from decade highs and that more rate hikes are coming to wrestle down price spikes for energy, food and housing that are ravaging people’s finances.
+Inflation recently has made small declines from painfully high levels in many economies.
+But officials are underlining that inflation is not yet corralled from decade highs and more must be done to wrestle down price spikes for energy, food and housing that are ravaging people’s finances.

-“We have made progress over the course of the last few months, but we have more ground to cover, and we have longer to go, and we are in for a long game,” Bank President Christine Lagarde said at a news conference.

-That means the bank expects to keep raising rates by half a point “for a period of time,” she said.
-“We judge that interest rates will still have to rise significantly at a steady pace to reach levels that are sufficiently restrictive to ensure a timely return of inflation to our 2% medium-term target.”

-Fed Chair Jerome Powell similarly warned there is “a long way to go” to control U.S. inflation.
-The comments took a bite from the stock market as investors hoping for a reprieve from sharply higher borrowing costs got a message from central banks Wednesday and Thursday: Not today.
+Powell similarly warned there is “a long way to go” to control U.S. inflation.
+The comments took a bite from the stock market as investors hoping for a reprieve from sharply higher borrowing costs sold off shares.

 Inflation in the 19 countries that use the euro currency eased to 10% in November from 10.6% in October, the first drop since June 2021.
-ECB officials say it’s too early to say the pace has peaked, with high energy prices threatening a recession in Europe.
+But Lagarde declined to say inflation has peaked, with high energy prices threatening a recession in Europe.

 The ECB’s hike follows record increases of three-quarters of a point in July and October.
-Half-point hikes are still bigger than the usual moves before the recent outburst of inflation, triggered by the rebound from the pandemic and Russia’s war in Ukrainepushing up food and energy prices.
+Half-point hikes are still bigger than the usual quarter-point moves before the recent bout of price spikes.

-One reason for the ECB sticking to a tough anti-inflation message: the growth outlook for the European economy has improved from what had been seen as possible disaster.
+One reason for the ECB sticking to a tough anti-inflation message: the growth outlook for the European economy has improved from what had been expected to be possible disaster.

+The eurozone could face a recession that’s “short-lived and shallow,” with economic output shrinking at the end of this year and the first three months of 2023, the bank said.

 Despite energy prices surging after Russia cut off most natural gas shipments, the European Union succeeded in largely filling underground storage for the winter heating season.
 That has eased concern about running low on gas, which is used for heating, industry and power generation, and reduced fears of rolling electricity blackouts and industrial shutoffs.